MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub.md

 - Enter a username and a memorable password for your local admin.
 (If you forget the local admin password you will need to [recover your device](surface-hub-2s-recover-reset.md) and repeat the setup process.)

     :::image type="content" source="images/hub-setup-local-admin.png" alt-text="Enter a memorable password for local admin account":::

+>[!NOTE]
+>To configure who can use the Settings app to administrate Surface Hubs ensure that automatic Intune enrollment is enabled in your tenant before joining the device to Azure AD.
+Intune policies can then be used to [configure non Global admins](surface-hub-2s-nonglobal-admin.md) on Surface Hubs.

 ### Choose privacy settings for your device